Bargaining Unit: Miscellaneous Non-Supervisory Unit

 Salary Code: 16

-Under direct supervision of the Senior Civil Maintenance Worker, receives training and experience operating and making minor adjustments and repairs to a variety of mobile earth-moving and loadlifting equipment which is used in the excavation, construction, maintenance, and repair of water distribution pipelines and canals, roads, embankments, reservoirs, and property.
+Under direct supervision of the Senior Civil Maintenance Worker, receives training and experience operating and making minor adjustments and repairs to a variety of mobile earth-moving and loadlifting equipment used in the excavation, construction, maintenance, and repair of water distribution pipelines, canals, roads, embankments, reservoirs, and property.
 This is an apprentice position for an Equipment Operator.

 EXAMPLES OF WORK PERFORMED:

-The information below is meant to serve as examples of the job duties and responsibilities for this classification.
+The information below provides examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

 - Learns to operate backhoes, road graders, dozers, compactors, and other earth-moving equipment, along with vehicles up to 40-ton capacity as required to haul equipment for repair or replacement of underground pipelines, valves, and concrete structures to a depth of 25 feet.

 - Learns to excavate, construct, and maintain roads, embankments, canals reservoirs, ditches, pumping plant pads, drainage areas, and properties to a specified grade and slope as required.

 - Learns to operate material-handling equipment, including truck-mounted and telescopic cranes up to 8-ton capacity to rig, load, unload, and place various types of equipment, such as pumps, motors, valves, and precast concrete structures, and piping (up to 13 feet in diameter and 40 feet long).

 - Learns to evaluate assigned work and possible hazards related to pipeline and other underground utilities.